Range - Oven Door Won't Unlock

 - If there is food in the oven, let the oven cool to room temperature and try to unlatch the door.

-- If no food or utensils are in the oven, start a self-clean cycle, then hit Clear/Off after 60 seconds.
-If that does not unlock the door, run a short self-clean cycle (1-2 hours).
+- If no food or utensils are in the oven, start a Self-Clean cycle, then hit the Clear/Off pad after 60 seconds.
+If that does not unlock the door, run a short Self-Clean cycle (1-2 hours).

-- With electronic ranges there is a small chance that turning the circuit breaker off for a few minutes and turning it back on can release the door latch to the "off".
+- For ranges with electronic oven controls, there is a small chance that turning the circuit breaker off for a few minutes and turning it back on can release the door latch switch and unlock the door.